martindahlgren/CS50x-2022/README.md

 # Project Overview

-ConnectionCards is a dating website designed to make you find meaningful connections and motivate you to start conversations.
-It is similar to e.g. Tinder with the distinction that you will not waste hours swiping through profiles.
+ConnectionCards is a dating website designed to make you find meaningful connections.
+It is similar to e.g. Tinder with the distinction that you will not waste hours swiping through profiles since you are limted to two (2) likes per day.

-Instead, each day you are presented with a maximum of four profiles, out of which you can attempt to match with two of them.
 This forces you to be thoughtful with your matches, and encourages building genuine connection.
+Every day at the same time you will have new potential profiles waiting for you.

-Otherwise the site offers all functionality that one can expect including
+The site offers all functionality that one can expect including
 - Profile pictures
 - Gender preferences
-- Matches are found in your selected city
+- Matches limited to your selected city
 - A responsive chat
 - Ability to unmatch with matches
 - Mobile responsiveness

 # Distinctiveness and Complexity

+This project used Django with 4 database models as backend, and used Vanilla Javascript in frontend.

-This project took considerably more time to develop than previous projects (~6 months) and is different from these, including techniques not used in these.
+It took considerably more time to develop than previous projects and is different from these, including techniques not used in these.

 It has multiple complex parts including
-- 4 database models
 - Possibility to upload images which are automatically re-scaled before being saved on server
-- A self-developed complex filtering algorithm to ease select the city from 5000 alternatives
+- A self-developed complex but fast filtering algorithm to help you select your city
 - A beautiful frontend with CSS based animations
 - A chat using long-running http requests instead of polling to get new messages
 - A long-running background task to run matchmaking process daily